maboroshin/translation/TranslationPlatform.md

 The user agrees to be used.
 However, There is no mention of the fact that anyone can view the personal information of VCS commits.
 This does not end with disclosure to the VCS system.
 It will be disclosed to all persons who have access to the public VCS.

-In #3105 below, the right to restrictions in the GDPR is not recognized in 2019.
+In #3105 below, the right of deletion in the GDPR is not recognized in 2019.
 I'm surprised.
 In #6508 below, pappasadrian (user) is concerned about illegality.
+Again, he calls it the "leak".

 * #3105: Make user's email addresses private by default (2019): https://github.com/WeblateOrg/weblate/issues/3105
 * #6508: Allow personal email addresses to be ommitted in commits (Implemented on end of 2022, This means below) : https://github.com/WeblateOrg/weblate/issues/6508